Financialization: Futures markets

 The data for turnover in the futures markets in 1970, 1980, and 1990 is based on the number of contracts traded, which is reported by the organized exchanges, such as the Chicago Board of Trade, the Chicago Mercantile Exchange, and the New York Commodity Exchange, and compiled in data appendices of the Annual Reports of the U.S. Commodity Futures Trading Commission.
 The pie charts below show the dramatic shift in the types of futures contracts traded from 1970 to 2004.

 For a century after organized futures exchanges were founded in the mid-19th century, all futures trading was solely based on agricultural commodities.
-But after the end of the gold-backed fixed-exchange rate system in 1971, contracts based on foreign currencies began to be traded.
+However, after the end of the gold-backed fixed-exchange-rate system in 1971, contracts based on foreign currencies began to be traded.
 After the deregulation of interest rates by the Bank of England and then the US Federal Reserve in the late 1970s, futures contracts based on various bonds and interest rates began to be traded.
 The result was that financial futures contracts—based on such things as interest rates, currencies, or equity indices—came to dominate the futures markets.

 The dollar value of turnover in the futures markets is found by multiplying the number of contracts traded by the average value per contract for 1978 to 1980, which was calculated in research by the American Council of Life Insurers (ACLI) in 1981.
-The figures for earlier years were estimated on computer-generated exponential fit of data from 1960 to 1970, with 1960 set at $165 billion, half the 1970 figure, on the basis of a graph accompanying the ACLI data, which showed that the number of futures contracts traded in 1961 and earlier years was about half the number traded in 1970.
+The figures for earlier years were estimated on the computer-generated exponential fit of data from 1960 to 1970, with 1960 set at $165 billion, half the 1970 figure, based on a graph accompanying the ACLI data, which showed that the number of futures contracts traded in 1961 and earlier years was about half the number traded in 1970.

 According to the ALCI data, the average value of interest-rate contracts is around ten times that of agricultural and other commodities, while the average value of currency contracts is twice that of agricultural and other commodities.
 (Beginning in mid-1993, the Chicago Mercantile Exchange itself began to release figures of the nominal value of contracts traded at the CME each month.
 In November 1993, the CME boasted that it had set a new monthly record of 13.466 million contracts traded, representing a dollar value of $8.8 trillion.
 By late 1994, this monthly value had doubled.
-On January 3, 1995, the CME boasted that its total volume for 1994 had jumped by 54%, to 226.3 million contracts traded, worth nearly $200 trillion.
+On January 3, 1995, the CME boasted that its total volume for 1994 had jumped by 54% to 226.3 million contracts traded, worth nearly $200 trillion.
 Soon thereafter, the CME ceased to provide a figure for the dollar value of contracts traded.)